 Visiting Executive Program

 For over 30 years, Kellogg’s healthcare program has provided students with the opportunity to discuss topics of mutual interest with nationally-recognized health care executives and receive helpful industry insights and advice.
 Students have found this experience to be one of the most rewarding activities at Kellogg.
 Below is a list of executives and their organizational affiliation.
-We will schedule one meeting each in the Fall and Spring Quarters.

 is the senior vice president and chief financial officer of Exact Sciences.
 Prior to joining Exact, Maneesh served as chief financial officer of Third Wave Technologies, a molecular diagnostic company focused on cervical cancer screening, from January 2006 until the company’s acquisition by Hologic in July 2008.
 He joined Third Wave in January 2003 as director of strategy and was promoted successively to vice president and senior vice president in 2004.
 Prior to joining Third Wave, Arora was director of corporate strategy for Nalco Chemical Company.
 He began his career at Kraft Foods as a financial analyst and held several positions of increasing responsibility during his nine years there.
 Arora earned a bachelor's degree in economics from the University of Chicago and a master of business administration degree from the Kellogg Graduate School of Management.